smittytone/Location/README.md

                    "TIMEZONE_API_KEY"    : <SECOND_API_KEY> };
 ```

-All of table’s values must also be strings.
+All of the table’s values must be strings.

 If the table does not include all of the named slots, a runtime error will be thrown.